Samradh2/EV_analysis/README.md

 Exploratory Data Analysis (EDA): Visualizing relationships between demographic factors and car loan status, as well as analyzing distributions of features like age, dependents, income, and EV price.
 Clustering with K-Prototypes: Implementing the K-Prototypes algorithm to cluster consumers based on categorical and numerical features, providing insights into different consumer segments.
 Visualization: Creating pie charts, count plots, and histograms to illustrate car loan preferences and feature distributions.
+Key insights show that 45% of EV buyers are unmarried men, 35% are married individuals, 12% are unmarried women, and 8% fall under miscellaneous categories.